NoxOrg/Nox/tests/Nox.Docs.Tests/Nox.Docs.Tests/Files/Markdown/CountryEndpoints.md

 - **DELETE** `/api/v1/Countries/{key}/Languages/{cultureCode}`
     - Description: Delete the translations for a specific culture code for a specific Country.

+- **DELETE** `/api/v1/Countries/CountryBarCode/Statuses/{relatedKey}/Languages/{cultureCode}`
+    - Description: Delete the localized values for a specific Status and culture code in CountryBarCode.

+- **DELETE** `/api/v1/Countries/CountryLocalNames/Statuses/{relatedKey}/Languages/{cultureCode}`
+    - Description: Delete the localized values for a specific Status and culture code in CountryLocalNames.

 ## Related Entities